The minimum grade required for undergraduate prerequisites is a D or better, and graduate prerequisites is a C (not C-) or better.

 PHYL 403L Environmental Physiology Lab (1) Laboratory experiences in measuring human physiological responses to environmental stress.
 Complements 403.
 DY

 PHYL 405 Applied Muscle Physiology (3) Science and technology of strength training.
 Anatomy, kinesiology, physics, and physiology applied to development of muscular strength and mass.
 Repeatable one time.
+A-F only.
 Pre: 302; or consent.
 DB

 PHYL 450 Physiological Anthropology (3) Study of ecological factors in human variation.
 Human population and its biological and cultural responses to the environment.
 Pre: ANTH 215 or consent.
 DB